 It is agreed that no employees may be dismissed if they refuse to accept such staggered working hours.

-Payment of staggered working hours
+Payment for staggered working hours

 In case of staggered working hours where work begins before 6.00 am or ends after 6.00 pm, an allowance is paid, cf. clause 12, Special provision for Processing.
-Payment is made for full hours.